fossabot/homelogger/README.md

 ----------------------
 Development is ongoing.
 Planned features include:

-- Planning tools for seasonal maintenance and repairs
+- Planning/scheduling tools for seasonal maintenance and repairs
 - Enhanced reporting and export options

-See [plan.md](plan.md) for tentative feature plans and priorities.
+- Much more to come.
+Also open to suggestions and contributions!
+  - Please don't submit a PR for a major feature without discussing it first via an issue or discussion post.